Why Business Property is Important to Your Business

 - Ordinary gains and losses on business property.

-- Gain from disposition of specific types of business property, and
+- Gain from the disposition (sale) of specific types of business property, and

 - Recapture of property under Sections 179 and 280F(b)(2) when business use drops to 50% or less

 How Business Property Affects Business Taxes

 Paying taxes on real property.
 If your business owns real property (land and buildings), you must pay property tax on this property.
 In the same way as individuals pay property tax on the assessed value of their homes, businesses pay property tax on the assessed value of their real estate (land and buildings).
-If real estate is sold, the tax for the year is distributed between the previous and new owners, based on how much of the year they owned the property.
+If the real estate is sold, the tax for the year is distributed between the previous and new owners, based on how much of the year they owned the property.

 Property taxes are assessed by local entities - towns, cities, counties, villages - for local purposes, such as schools, roads, improvements in infrastructure.